passbolt/passbolt_help/_includes/hosting/install/install.md

 {% assign stepNumber = 1 %}
 ### 2.{{ stepNumber }}{% assign stepNumber = stepNumber | plus:1 %}.
 Healthcheck

 The first page of the wizard will tell you if your environment is ready for passbolt.
-Solve any issues and click on "Start configuration" when ready.
+Solve issues if any and click on "Start configuration" when ready.

 {% if product == 'pro' %}